strongloop/strongloop.com2/_posts/2018-06-01-meetup-build-ai-recognition-app-nodejs-watson-visual-recognition.md

   - Events
 ---

-We're excited to kick off a new devlab!
+We're excited to kick off a new meetup!
 IBM is working alongside MobileMonday is to present new events, starting in May.
 First up:

 [MobileMonday - Building an AI Recognition App with Node.js and Watson Visual Recognition](http://bit.ly/2I4Mmtp)